-The dolls and the turning of the sculpture represent the passage of women’s lives as psychological and spiritual beings as wards of the state, lives that must continue to endure the imposition of degradation and suffering.
-The amulets and handwork of lace and fabric represent the ways women may find personal peace, and hold on to the dream a kinder gentler world beyond bondage and violent assault.
-The bones represent the skeletons of the Crones who have tried to warn women over the ages: do not keep secrets, do not fall prey to torture.
-We all learn to take care of each other by sharing the truth, the best of life, not the worst of lies and corrupted managed by power mongers.
+The dolls and the turning of the sculpture represent the passage of a lifetime as a psychological and spiritual journey.
+As wards of the state, a woman's entire life may now endure the imposition of degradation and suffering, as criminals do.
+The amulets and handwork of lace and fabric represent the ways women often find personal consolation and hold on to the dream a kinder gentler world beyond bondage and violent assault.

 The Video (Bone Ladies: An Artist’s Narrative)